-I am currently a postdoc in Andrew Eckert‘s lab at Virginia Commonwealth University.
+I was postdoc in Andrew Eckert‘s lab at Virginia Commonwealth University.
 We are working on all things ecological genomics, but I’m funded specfically by NSF as a Postdoctoral Research Fellow to work on uncovering the genetic architecture of fire-adapted bark thickness in south-eastern USA Pinus species.
 You can read more about this grant on the Funding page.
+Immedialy following that postdoc, I stayed on in Andrew’s lab to start work on this NSF-funded project.

 I graduated from Maria Rivera‘s lab in May 2013 with a Ph.D. in Integrative Life Sciences.
 My dissertation was focused on uncovering relationships between bacterial communities and their environment using a new technique we are calling Phylometagenomics coupled with other best-of-breed methods in the field.
 We published one of the chapters of my dissertation, and there is more to come, including a fully-flushed out treatment of the Bayesian analysis routine used in this paper.
 We were also involved in the Euglenozoa arm of the Assembling the Tree of Life project funded by NSF, but lack of adequate data and project management (to no fault of our own) has hampered our ability to elucidate any relationships among these organisms.